-6.2.2.4 Configure Settings
+5.2.2.4 CONFIGURE SETTINGS

-To configure the SHOUT ns with the current Configuration Window settings, click the Configure button at the bottom of the Configuration Window (see Figure 9).
-When the settings have been programmed and saved into the SHOUT ns, SatTerm will display the confirmation message shown in Figure 21.
+To configure the SHOUT ns with the current Configuration window settings, click the Configure button at the bottom of the Configuration window (see Figure 9).
+When the settings have been programmed and saved into the SHOUT ns, SatTerm displays the confirmation message shown in Figure 21.

-The current Configuration Window settings can be saved to a file, by clicking the "Save" button at the bottom of the Configuration Window.
+The current Configuration window settings can be saved to a file by clicking Save at the bottom of the Configuration window.

-The SHOUT ns can also be configured from an existing .ncf configuration file.
-To load an existing .ncf configuration file into the SHOUT ns, select Options > Configure from File... from the SatTerm Main window.
-This will pop up a file browsing window prompting you to select a file.
-Locate the configuration file you wish to use and click the Open button.
-SatTerm will proceed to configure the SHOUT ns with the settings contained in the selected configuration file.
-When this has completed, the "Update Made" dialog window appears (See Figure 21).
+The SHOUT ns can also be configured from an existing \.ncf configuration file.
+To load an existing \.ncf configuration file into the SHOUT ns, select Options > Configure from File from the SatTerm main window.
+This opens a file browsing window prompting you to select a file.
+Locate the configuration file you wish to use and click Open.
+SatTerm proceeds to configure the SHOUT ns with the settings contained in the selected configuration file.
+When this has completed, the Update Made dialog window appears (See Figure 21).